NGSolve/ngsolve/docs/install/usejupyter.rst

    # Mac/Linux
    pip3 install jupyter

 On Windows you need to use pip instead of pip3.
-Due to a bug in ipykernel on Windows you also need to downgrade it to version 4.10 (see https://github.com/ipython/ipykernel/issues/358 ):
+Due to a bug in ipykernel on Windows you need upgrade it to at least ipykernel version 5.3.2. (see https://github.com/ipython/ipykernel/issues/358 ):

 .. code:: bash

    # Windows
-   pip install jupyter
+   pip install --upgrade jupyter
-   pip install ipykernel==4.10.0
+   pip install --upgrade ipykernel

 To install the NGSolve Jupyter notebook extension, run